 Some activities or expenses3 require prior approval.
 These items include using Federal IDEA Part C funds for: (1) equipment (with per unit costs of \$5,000 or more); (2) participant support costs (such as training or travel costs for non-employees); (3) construction or renovation of facilities; or (4) rent, occupancy or space maintenance costs.
-For any activity or expense listed under Section III of this application that requires OSEP prior approval, please mark an "X" in the right hand column of the chart below.
+On October 29, 2019, OSERS released Frequently Asked Questions (FAQs) Prior Approval - OSEP and RSA Formula Grants which details prior approval flexibilities for equipment and participant support costs and describes the parameters under which OSEP has provided prior approval for a subset of these costs.
+Please review this FAQ at https://www2.ed.gov/policy/speced/guid/faq-prior-approval-10-29-2019.pdf) prior to completing Section III.
+B. For any activity or expense listed under Section III of this application that falls outside the scope of the FAQ and requires OSEP prior approval, mark an "X" in the chart below.
 Although the State will be required to submit supporting documentation for any expenses that require OSEP prior approval, you do not need to include this documentation with Section III.

-Approval of the State's FFY 2019 application and Section III does not constitute OSEP's approval of these expenses.
+Approval of the State's FFY 2020 application and Section III does not constitute OSEP's approval of these expenses.